-Many diets claim to help improve your skin and there is one food group that is consistently at the forefront of the conversation -- dairy.
-In the past, dieticians and dermatologists relied on outdated and inconclusive studies from the 1960s about the link between dairy, skin, and hormones.
+Many diets claim to help improve your skin and there is one food group that is consistently at the forefront of the conversation - dairy.
+In the past, dietitians and dermatologists relied on outdated and inconclusive studies from the 1960's about the connection between dairy, skin, and hormones.
 However, with updated research, the connection between dairy and hormonal acne is becoming increasingly correlated.

 The milk and dairy products we consume are collected from pregnant female cows.
 This milk is meant to nourish the nursing calf and stimulate growth.
 Casein and whey are the proteins present in the mother’s milk which nourish the calf and stimulate growth.
 More recent research has shown a correlation between whey and casein proteins and an increase in the production of human hormones.
 The hormonal imbalances triggered by consuming dairy products can affect the skin by appearing as acne and/or allergic reactions.